 Why you should use a VPN for BBC iPlayer

-Unsurprisingly this makes them very popular and millions of people across the world use VPNs to enjoy British TV direct from the BBC.
-In fact in any ex-pat community you’ll find most people have access to some sort of VPN to keep in touch with their favourite TV shows from home.
+Unsurprisingly this makes them very popular and millions of people across the world use VPNs to enjoy British TV like BBC1 and BBC 2 from the USA or elsewhere.
+In fact, in any ex-pat community, you’ll find most people have access to some sort of VPN to keep in touch with their favourite TV shows from home.
 It’s not just the BBC, the best VPNs can be used to access all the UK television stations online including ITV Hub.

 How BBC iPlayer will detect if you are using a VPN

 Although technically the BBC is unable to detect directly whether you’re using a VPN there are lots of tell-tale signs which are indicators.
 The biggest one is the IP addresses which are assigned to the VPN servers themselves.

 There are two main issues with these addresses –

 - IP addresses are usually registered as commercial ranges, unlike home users who will have residential IP addresses.

 - The VPN users will usually be sharing the IP addresses, meaning there can be thousands of connections from each address.